Massacres of Poles in Volhynia and Eastern Galicia: Contemporary legacy and memory

 In May 2023, Ukraine's Rada chairman Ruslan Stefanchuk spoke in front of the Polish Sejm, where he expressed sympathy to the victims of the massacre, their families and descendants and called for reconciliation.
 Stefanchuk promised continued joint work on explaining the details of the tragedy.
 The speech was described as Polish minister of foreign affairs Zbigniew Rau as "promising".

 In June 2023 archeological excavations started in a former village of Puzhniki in Volhynia by a group of Polish scientists to identify possible mass graves of the massacre victims.

 In July 2023, Polish president Andrzej Duda and Ukrainian president Volodymyr Zelensky jointly paid tribute to the victims in Lutsk, administrative capital of the Volhynia region, attended a mass in local church on the 80th anniversary of the tragedy.
 A joint declaration on the need of reconciliation was also signed by heads of Roman Catholic Church in Poland, archbishop Stanisław Gądecki, and Ukrainian Greek Catholic Church Sviatoslav Shevchuk.
 Polish Sejm adopted a resolution commemorating the victims, blaming OUN and UPA, praising rescue offered to the Poles by some Ukrainian individuals, calling for reconciliation recognizing guilt of the perpetrators and highlighting the need for exhumations.

 On 15 January 2025, Ukrainian president Zelensky and Polish prime minister Donald Tusk reached an agreement to allow exhumations, it also being noted by the Polish deputy prime minister that this impacted Ukraine's joining of the European Union.

+On 19 June 2026, the Polish President Karol Nawrocki stripped the Polish Order of the White Eagle from the Ukrainian President Volodymyr Zelenskyy after Zelenskyy has awarded one of the Ukrainian military units with the honorary title "Heroes of the UPA", see Polish Order of the White Eagle controversy.
+(Note: Special Operations Center North of the Ukrainian Special Operations Forces was awarded the honorary title "Heroes of the UPA" by a May 2026 decree of Zelenskyy.)